 - equipment for printing, copying and scanning.

-More information about library locations and opening hours can be found on the branch library pages.
+More information about library locations and opening hours can be found on the library's page.